kitestring/DayToDayInstrumentStability_08-25-2016/README.md

 Experiment Description:

 The primary object of this experiment was to determine the stability and reproducibility of the instrument over a 25 day period of time.
 This was quantified by measuring 4 different chemical mixtures which contained 36 chemicals of interest at 4 different concentration levels.
 Each concentration level was measured ten times each day for a total of 40 measurements each day.
 This was done across three different instruments.
 For each chemical there were 9 metrics to assess the performance.
-After each measurement the instrument would export a single tab delimited text file.
+After each measurement, the instrument would export a single tab delimited text file.

 Data Accumulation: